 We understand what you’re going through and our truck accident lawyers with experience in the city can help you navigate your injury claim or lawsuit, and get the compensation you need and deserve.

 The consultation is free, there is no obligation and you won’t pay any attorney fees unless we win your case and you receive financial compensation.

 In addition to handling truck accident injury cases in Charlotte, we also serve clients throughout the greater metropolitan area, including Concord, Kannapolis, Matthews, Gastonia, Indian Trail, Mint Hill and other nearby cities.

 “Riddle & Brantley found me all the available money from the insurance companies.”

 –David Howard, Riddle & Brantley client

-In the most tragic and heartbreaking cases, our Charlotte wrongful death lawyers are ready to fight for justice for you and your loved ones.
+In the most tragic and heartbreaking cases, our wrongful death lawyers are ready to fight for justice for you and your loved ones.

 In accidents occurring while on the job, our workers’ comp attorneys can assist with your claim, as well, and our disability lawyers can help with seeking benefits for accident injuries resulting in long-term disability.

 Specific data related to truck accident statistics in Charlotte are relatively limited.
 However, the Highway Safety Research Center (HRSC) at the University of North Carolina compiles truck accident data yearly on a county level.
 In general, truck accidents in Charlotte are much less common than collisions between passenger vehicles.
 However, the consequences of these accidents are often far more severe.